-Property Name Default Description channels - type - The component type name, needs to be exec command The command to execute shell - A shell invocation used to run the command. e.g. /bin/sh -c.
-Required only for commands relying on shell features like wildcards, back ticks, pipes etc. restartThrottle 10000 Amount of time (in millis) to wait before attempting a restart restart false Whether the executed cmd should be restarted if it dies logStdErr false Whether the command's stderr should be logged batchSize 20 The max number of lines to read and send to the channel at a time selector.type replicating replicating or multiplexing selector.
-Depends on the selector.type value interceptors Space-separated list of interceptors interceptors.
+Property Name Default Description channels type The component type name, needs to be exec command The command to execute shell A shell invocation used to run the command. e.g. /bin/sh -c.
+Required only for commands relying on shell features like wildcards, back ticks, pipes etc. restartThrottle 10000 Amount of time (in millis) to wait before attempting a restart restart false Whether the executed cmd should be restarted if it dies logStdErr false Whether the command's stderr should be logged batchSize 20 The max number of lines to read and send to the channel at a time batchTimeout 3000 Amount of time (in milliseconds) to wait, if the buffer size was not reached, before data is pushed downstream selector.type replicating replicating or multiplexing selector.
+Depends on the selector.type value interceptors - Space-separated list of interceptors interceptors.